-The course enables students to participate in a vocational Mechanics course with a vehicle development focus.
+The course enables students to participate in a Mechanics small engine course with a vehicle development focus.
+This subject also covers aspects of Engineering Metal Fabrication.
+The program is split into 6-month semesters.

-It is an activity-based subject where students learn by doing, develop a commitment to the mechanical ideologies, good work ethic (both independently and in a team) and prepare for the workplace.
-There is a focus on planning and carrying out routine tasks with some assistance.
+It is an activity-based subject where students learn by doing, develop a commitment to the mechanical ideologies, develop good work ethic (both independently and in a team) and prepare for the workplace.
+In the "Small Engines" component, there is a focus on planning and carrying out routine tasks with some assistance.
 This subject is an introductory subject to the automotive service and repair industries.
+Students in Engineering Principles will develop skills in metal fabrication and design through building a steel "Eagle Cart or Go Kart".

 By the conclusion of the course of study, students should have developed industry standard knowledge and skills related to primary and associated industries.

 Assessment strategies depend on the particular unit task.
-Assessment will be based on two elements of practical / technical abilities working on vehicles in a workshop situation as well as theory elements encompassing components of vehicle maintenance.
+Assessment will be based on two elements of practical / technical abilities working on vehicles in a workshop situation as well as theory elements.